WebexSamples/postman-webex/README.md

 # Postman collections for Cisco Spark

-This repo regroups Postman collection for the Cisco Spark API v1, as documented on [Spark for Developers](https://developer.ciscospark.com/quick-reference.html).
+This repo's goal is to regroup community Postman collections for the Cisco Spark API v1, as documented on [Spark for Developers](https://developer.ciscospark.com/quick-reference.html).

+**We welcome enhancements to the collections below, as well as contributions of collections that proved to be handy for you over time.
+Please submit a pull request.
+Thank you!**

-## scripted-collection
+## all-resources-scripted

-Introduced at Cisco Live Vegas in July 2016, the collection was made available then through [bit.ly](bit.ly/POSTMAN-SPARK-API).
+Introduced at Cisco Live Vegas in July 2016, the collection was made available through [bit.ly](bit.ly/POSTMAN-SPARK-API).
 It is now maintained in this repository.

 The collection illustrates the full set of Spark API resources, with direct link to the official API documentation.